-Defendants.
+Defendant.

-This court held a telephonic preliminary pretrial conference on August 16, 2011.
-Plaintiffs appeared by Steven Caya.
-Defendants appeared by Paul Werkowski.
-The court set the schedule for this case and advised the parties that their conduct throughout this case is governed by this pretrial conference order and the attachments to it.
+This court held a telephonic preliminary pretrial conference on August 17, 2011.
+Both sides were represented by counsel.
+The court set the schedule for this case and advised the parties that their conduct throughout this case is governed by this pretrial conference order and attachments.